For over three decades PWA has worked with state and local agencies to address these issues and has provided design solutions that work to:

 - Status of the economy, i.e. how much people can spend on recreation.

-- Social changes, i.e. family patterns, loss of primary group contact, increase in rate of crime, etc.
+- Social changes, i.e. family patterns, loss of primary group contact, increased crime rate, etc.

 - Changing nature of jobs and occupations, both qualitative and quantitative.